Rotterdam Ahoy

-Rotterdam Ahoy (formerly known as Ahoy Rotterdam or simply as Ahoy) is a convention centre and multi-purpose indoor arena located in Rotterdam, Netherlands.
-Opened originally in 1950, the current complex consists of three main venues: a fairs and event hall, a congress and conference centre, and the Ahoy Arena.
+Rotterdam Ahoy (formerly known as Ahoy Rotterdam or simply as Ahoy) is a multi-purpose complex with a convention centre and an indoor arena located in Rotterdam, Netherlands.
+Opened originally in 1950, the current complex consists of three main venues: a fairs and events hall, a congress and conference centre, and the main venue the Ahoy Arena.
 The latter (informally known as the Sportpaleis, lit.
-'Sport Palace') opened on 15 January 1971 and is the largest venue, with a capacity of 16,426 as of April 2019.
+'Sport Palace') opened on 15 January 1971 and is the largest multi-purpose venue in the Netherlands, with a capacity of 16,426 as of May 2019.

 Background and history

 Original exhibition hall

 The venue has a history dating back to 1950.
-After the devastation of World War II, Rotterdam city and harbor were rebuilt.
-In 1950, the harbor was almost finished, and the event was marked with the exhibition Rotterdam Ahoy!.
-The exhibition was held in a single hall that was built for the occasion and was located where the Erasmus MC in Rotterdam is today.
-The temporary exhibition hall was called Ahoy'-Hal and was used for both national and international events until 1966 when it was decided to demolish the hall.
-During the North Sea flood of 1953, the hall was also used as a shelter for flood victims.
-After 1966, temporary accommodation was found at Hofdijk/Pompenburg in the center of Rotterdam, on the site of a former heliport.
+After the devastation of World War II, the entire city of Rotterdam needed to be rebuilt, as practically nothing was left standing.
+Five years after the end of the war, the works at the city and their harbor was almost finished.
+To celebrate the last phase, an exposition called Rotterdam Ahoy! was held.
+The exhibition was held in a single hall that was built for the occasion and was located where the Erasmus MC is exactly today.
+The temporary exhibition hall was called Ahoy'-Hal and was used for both national and international events until 1966 when local authorities decided to demolish the hall.
+The hall was badly damaged during the North Sea flood of 1953, when was used as shelter for the victims.
+After 1966, temporary accommodation was found at Hofdijk/Pompenburg in the center of Rotterdam, on the site of an abandoned airstrip.